Calculation Methodology for Foreign Exchange Rates Published by the Bank of Canada

 The Exchange Rate section of the Bank of Canada website maintains historical data going back 10 years.
-All rates up to 1 March 2017 are the old noon and close rates.
-From 1 March to 28 April 2017, exchange rates calculated by both the previous and the new methodologies will be published.
-Starting on 1 May 2017, only the new daily average rates will be published.
-Daily rates calculated using the new methodology are not available from 1 January to 28 February 2017.
-However, monthly averages for January and February 2017 calculated using the new methodology are available, and the published annual 2017 rate will be based on the new methodology only.
+All rates up to 1 March 2017 are those calculated under a different methodology (i.e., old noon and closing rates).
+From 1 March to 28 April 2017, exchange rates calculated by both the previous and the new methodologies are available.
+As of 1 May 2017, only daily average rates calculated under the methodology outlined here will be published.
+Daily rates calculated using the current methodology are not available from 1 January to 28 February 2017.
+However, monthly averages for January and February 2017 calculated using the current methodology are available, and the published annual 2017 rate will be based on the current methodology only.

 The Bank of Canada may occasionally revise the methodology used to calculate the exchange rates it publishes.
 Any such revisions will be announced beforehand on the Bank’s website and reflected in this document.